 - Cisco DNA Traffic Telemetry Appliance

 - IBM Qradar Network Insights

 A ProfiTAP is a hardware device inserted at a specific point in the network to monitor specific data.
-In modern service provider networks, a TAP tends to be de-facto standard and preferred over a SPAN port (used in a small network environment) for many reasons.
+In modern service provider networks, a TAP tends to be the de-facto standard and preferred over a SPAN port (used in a small network environment) for many reasons.
 TAP is also suitable for Enterprise network offices.

 Designed to enable flawless in-line monitoring of 1G, 10G, 40G, and 100G fiber networks, Profitap Fiber TAPsmonitor all 7 OSI layers, packets of all sizes and types, and low-level errors.
 They are non-intrusive, have no IP address, and isolate monitoring devices from the network for complete security.

 For situations where you want to monitor a single, critical network segment using several tools, a Regeneration TAP is what you need.
 Unlike an aggregation TAP, a regeneration TAP copies traffic from ONE network segment and sends it to MANY network monitoring tools simultaneously (1:M).
 That crucial network segment’s traffic could then be monitored by an intrusion detection system (IDS), recorded for later forensic examination, captured for future use, or analyzed for performance issues.
-This type of TAP is useful when a critical segment needs to be monitored by an array of security and compliance tools simultaneously.
+This type of TAP is useful when a critical segment needs to be monitored simultaneously by an array of security and compliance tools.
 Example mirror traffic to Cisco Stealthwatch and DNA Traffic Telemetry Appliance simultaneously.

 Profitap portable TAP (10/100/1000M or 10G) is the equivalent of an aggregator tap and two NICs, requiring only a laptop or a desktop PC with a free USB 3.0 port.